 In addition to my counseling practice, I facilitated Denver’s Moderation Management group in Denver for almost 13 years (www.moderation.org).
-This program continues to meet on Tuesday nights at 6:30 pm at the First Unitarian Church on1400 Lafayette Street.
-During the church’s renovation, however, the group will be meeting at 1290 Williams Street (the CHUN building) at the same time.
+This program usually meets on Tuesday nights at 6:30 pm at the First Unitarian Church on1400 Lafayette Street.
+During the church’s renovation, however, the group is meeting at 1290 Williams Street (the CHUN building) from 6:30-7:30 pm.
 MM is for problem drinkers who hope to learn moderation in a supportive, accountable group setting, using a scientifically based approach to problem drinking.

-After moving to Grand Lake, Colorado in June of 2015, I’m hoping to start and facilitate an MM group one day in Granby.
+After moving to Grand Lake, Colorado in June of 2015, I’m facilitating an MM group at my office in Granby.
 Meetings are open to all, casual, accepting, and non-judgmental.
-Donations are accepted and appreciated for buying brochures, books, copied papers, etc. For people who prefer individual counseling, I am known as a “Moderation Friendly Therapist.”
+Donations are accepted and appreciated for buying brochures, books, copied papers, etc. For people who prefer individual or phone counseling, I am known as a “Moderation Friendly Therapist.”
 I also offer smaller, more private 6 Week Responsible Drinking Support Groups for 4-6 problem drinkers when requested.

 WINTER PARK COUNSELOR PROMOTES CONTROL, MODERATION IN DRINKING, an article in Sky Hi News, July 15, 2015 (when I held the meetings there)